miso-lims/miso-lims/docs/developers-manual.md

 ## Persistence Layer

 Hibernate is used for Object-Relational Mapping (ORM).
+JPA/Hibernate annotations are used in the entity model classes to define columns, joins, constraints, and other database info.
+The Hibernate Metamodel Generator is used to build static metamodel classes that can be used to make JPA Criteria queries completely typesafe.
+These should always be used instead of referring to fields using Strings.
+The metamodel class is built into the same package as the entity class, with a "_" appended to the class name. e.g. the metamodel for `uk.ac.bbsrc.tgac.miso.core.data.Index` will be `uk.ac.bbsrc.tgac.miso.core.data.Index_`.

-JPA/Hibernate annotations are used in the model classes to define columns, joins, constraints, and other database info.
-The Data Access Objects (DAOs) found in the sqlstore module are then only responsible for doing simple reads and writes as (usually) dictated by the Service layer.
+The Data Access Objects (DAOs) found in the sqlstore module are only responsible for doing simple reads and writes as (usually) dictated by the Service layer.
 DAOs should only be consumed by the Service layer.

 ## Service Layer